Keeping Healthy at Work

 We Need to Talk about Coffee

-Don’t worry, we’re not asking you to give you coffee!
+Don’t worry, we’re not asking you to give up coffee!
 But, you should be limiting your consumption.
 Coffee on its own is okay, but it becomes an enabler when you’re sloshing back 6 cups a day with sugar and full-fat milk.
 No only will the calories add up, but more coffee means more chance of reaching for the carbs when you’re having a caffeine crash.
 Switch up coffee for a herbal tea once a day and avoid the coffee crash.

 Desk snacking; the single biggest downfall of a diet.
 Next time you get the scent of a freshly baked cake, grab some nuts.
 No, that’s not a euphemism.
 Grab some almonds.
 They are packed with nutrients and keep you fuller for longer than a sugary slice of cake.
 Encourage your office to get a weekly fruit box delivered (like we do!).